 “Yoga is a journey of the self, through the self, to the self.” - The Bhagavad Gita.

 This quote couldn’t be more true.
 My journey back to myself took me away from Toronto for over 7 years.
 As I moved from Hong Kong to Shanghai and finally to the US, I was fortunate enough to practice with and learn from many very experienced, passionate, and inspirational teachers.
 They each shared their knowledge and provided guidance.
 Because of them all, I decided that I also wanted to share my practice.
 I completed my first 200 hour yoga teacher training in 2011 in Toronto at Yoga Tree Studios, and then went on to complete a second 200 hour classical Hatha style teacher training at Anahata Studios with Yogananth Andiappan in Hong Kong in 2012.
-I continue to take every workshop and class I can from other teachers whom I respect greatly.
+And in 2019, I was very fortunate to continue my journey as a student in India, and graduated from the 300 hour intensive intermediate-advanced level hatha yoga teacher training at Asana Andiappan College of Yoga & Research Centre.
+I continue to take every workshop and class I can from other teachers from other styles and movement modalities.
 I’ve tried to share this love of yoga everywhere my husband and I have lived and traveled to, and eventually, it brought us home to Toronto.